OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - When private gatherings of only 10 or less are permitted (e.g. C4=4), this restriction would prevent public events from taking place, so they are recorded as required to cancel.
 - When all public gatherings are cancelled, but people can still go to church, we record this as a 2 (all gatherings cancelled), but make a note about the exception for religious gatherings.
 - There is no explicit cut off point for a ‘mass gathering’.
 If really large events, such as political protests, can go ahead, but with strict social distancing and hygiene measures in place, this could be reported as 'recommended'.
+- If a venue for public events is able to open (eg. a concert hall), but with a specified percentage of original capacity, this is reported at the 1 level.
+- If public events are banned, but one large event was able to go ahead with stringent social distancing measures as a one off (e.g. the F1 Grand Prix), this is recorded as a 2.
+This is consistent with the logic where if people are able to attend religious gatherings, but in general all other events were cancelled we do not change the code, but record this with a detailed note.
+This captures the dominant trend in place in a country or state.

 ### C4- Restrictions on gatherings

 - When there are variations in numbers for gatherings (e.g. gatherings are banned for more than 5 people with the exceptions of funerals/weddings/outdoor gatherings where it is 30 people) we report the stricter (in this case 5 people indoor) policy while including the less strict outdoor/wedding/funeral gathering limit in the notes.
 - A ban on any gatherings outside of the house would be a 4, as most households are reasonably assumed to be of 10 or less people.
 - If there are restrictions in gatherings based on the capacity of indoor spaces (e.g. up to 30% of the capacity), but there is no mention of any clear cut-off point, we record as 0 adding a note explaining the restriction.
-If the indoor place is also a workplace (eg restaurant) we would code include the note under C2 as well.
+If the indoor place is also a workplace (eg restaurant) we would include the note under C2 as well.

 ### C5- Public Transportation